doinglab/FoodLensSDK-V3/IOS/README.md

 //API performance may be changed on demand.
 //1.
 ImageResizingType.speed : Fast processing (1~2 food level)
 //2.
 ImageResizingType.normal : The most common processing (2~4 food level)
 //3.
-ImageResizingType.quality : You may choose between three.
+ImageResizingType.quality : Best qulity processing.
 (More than 4 foods can be handled at once with highest food recognition rate although the spped is low)
 //Default is ImageResizingType.normal.
 foodlensCoreService.setImageResizingType(.quality)
 ```